-Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact 3.a.
-Conflict with or obstruct implementation of the applicable air quality plan?
-X
+Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact obstruct implementation e air quality plan? Х

 Discussion: The Bay Area Air Quality Management District (BAAQMD) California Environmental Quality Act (CEQA) Air Quality Guidelines (BAAQMD, 2011) identify a three-step methodology for determining a project's consistency with the current Air Quality Plan, the Clean Air Plan (CAP).
 If the responses to these three questions can be concluded in the affirmative and those conclusions are supported by substantial evidence, then BAAQMD considers the project to be consistent with air quality plans prepared for the Bay Area.